 My love for wine has progressed through the years.
 Starting at school, where I often got on the wrong side of the rules, through travelling the world tasting wine, to finally owning and running a vineyard producing 250,000 bottles a year.

-After years of ‘sampling’ different alcohols during my teen years it was really university that the light bulb turned on (or sometimes off depending on the occasion).
+After years of ‘sampling’ different alcohols during my teen years it was at university that the light bulb turned on (or sometimes off depending on the occasion).
 I had decided to do my final year dissertation on the startup of a vineyard on the family farm.

 They loved the idea and the very next week I did the same presentation again (with even more wine!) for the Bank.
 Amazingly everyone was on board, in fact so much so that my initial aim of planting 10 acres of vines was increased to 20 acres.

-After striking a partnership with RidgeView Wine Estate, we began planting some vines in 2007 – (after a few more glasses of vino we decided to up the acreage again to 28 acres).
+After striking a partnership with Ridgeview Wine Estate, we began planting some vines in 2007 – (after a few more glasses of vino we decided to up the acreage again to 28 acres).

-The balance of the planting was as follows
+The balance of the planting was as follows:

 30% Pinot Noir – to add fruit flavours